mjgs/mjgs.github.io/recommendations.md

 > A definite asset to have on our workflow project.

 Darren subsequently has held Director / Co-owner, CTO and CEO positions at companies including DAO Media Systems (UK), Yapku (HK), KSN Systems (HK & NZ) and KidsSafetyNet (HK)

+[Matt Rountree](https://www.linkedin.com/mwlite/in/matt-rowntree-0110412) - I worked with Matt at [Signiant](https://www.signiant.com) where he was Senior Solutions Architect

+> I worked on the same team as Mark while at Signiant and mentored him on some of his early projects.
+I found him inquisitive, innovative, intelligent and diligent.
+It was pleasure to work with him.

+Matt subsequently was an Independant Consultant / Media Workflow Architect, and then held Senior Software Engineer roles at companies including the [National Football League (NFL)](https://en.m.wikipedia.org/wiki/National_Football_League) and [Zixi](https://zixi.com)